 Color isn't just an aesthetic - it can affect your mood, your emotions, and even your behavior.
 In your home, color is a huge part of establishing a theme or a narrative within a space.
 It can also help establish the purpose of a particular room.

-The problem many people face, however, is that choosing colors isn't easy.
+The problem many people face, however, is the difficulty of choosing colors.
 There are more than 10 million colors, and like other elements of interior design, colors can come and go in fashion.
 At the same time, things like space, lighting, coordination, and patterns have to be taken into account during the consideration stage.
 How then, do you commit to the perfect long-term colors throughout your home?
 Here are a few tips from the experts:

 When it comes to colors, too many can be overwhelming, while too few can look a little dull.
 Instead, try to find a balance in the colors you opt for.
 Start by picking a color for the biggest, most centrally located room - this will then serve as the heart of your home and give you a base to tie all your coloring back to.